haidar47x/awesome-zero-deps/README.md

-# awesome-zero-deps
+# Awesome Zero Deps

-A curated list of JavaScript libaries with zero dependencies.
+This repository contains a list of libaries and frameworks that has zero dependencies.

+* [Lunr](https://lunrjs.com/) - A small, full-text search library for use in the browser.